More than 250 South Australians at risk of domestic or family violence have asked police to investigate their partner's criminal history.

 "When the person at risk, as its called in this scheme, notices red flags or someone else as third party has noticed red flags it provides the person at risk with information and information is knowledge, knowledge is power.

 "With that they can absolutely make an informed decision about the future of their relationships.

 "Whether or not they want to leave or stay, quite a few after hearing a disclosure, choose to go in a different direction.
 There are some that will remain, but what you do have is the knowledge is to keep yourself safe."

-The high rate of people utilising the Domestic Violence Disclosure Scheme has prompted the state government to allocate a further $383,000 to continue the scheme until June 2020.
+The state government has allocated a further $383,000 to continue the scheme until June 2020.